Spicy Korean Gochujang Beef Noodles

 What noodles should I use?

-I used brown rice ramen noodles, but you can use soba noodles, white or brown noodles, udon noodles, or even just spaghetti.
+I used brown rice soba noodles, but you can use ramen noodles, white or brown rice noodles, udon noodles, or even just spaghetti.
 Whatever you have on hand is fine!

 I would love to use udon noodles, but I have yet to find any that are gluten free!
 I also love to throw in some zucchini noodles to sneak in some veggies into the dish.
 They blend right in if you peel the skin!